xsyncio/sierra-dev/docs/package-manager/commands.md

 ---

 ### `sierra-dev health`
-Check the overall health of the Sierra SDK environment.
+Check the overall health of the Sierra Dev environment.

 **Syntax:**
 ```bash